-Once an individual has entered the French territory in order to seek asylum in France, he or she must be registered as asylum seeker by the French authority responsible for the right of residence, namely the Prefecture.
-Then, he or she can lodge an asylum application with OFPRA, the only administration competent to examine asylum applications.
+Once an individual has entered the French territory in order to seek asylum in France, they must be registered as asylum seeker by the French authority responsible for the right of residence, namely the Prefecture.
+Then, they can lodge an asylum application with OFPRA, the only administration competent to examine asylum applications.
 However, there is a specific procedure for people who seek asylum from an administrative detention centre, in case they are already detained for the purpose of removal.

 Making and registering an application

 French law does not lay down strict time limits for asylum seekers to make an application after entering the country.

 However, the law specifies that one reason for OFPRA to process an asylum claim in Accelerated Procedure is that “without legitimate reason, the applicant who irregularly entered French territory or remained there irregularly did not introduce their asylum claim in a period of 90 days as from the date they has entered the French territory.”
 Prior to the 2018 reform, this time limit was 120 days.
 In Guiana, the time limit is 60 days.